To Donate click here

 We have speakers to suit any event and make no charge for this service.

-The Friends support the Hospital of St Cross and the Community and Mental Health Services in Rugby by delivering a variety of voluntary services in the hospital and by donating equipment which improves patient experience or helps bring services to the town.
+The Friends support the Hospital of St Cross and the Community Service in Rugby by delivering a variety of voluntary services in the hospital and by donating equipment which improves patient experience or helps bring services to the town.

 All the money donated is spent to provide equipment and deliver projects which have improved the patient experience in Rugby.